 - your subtenants know where the bins are in the block, how and when to use them and how to dispose of large items of rubbish

 - your subtenants and their visitors understand local parking regulations and tell their friends and visitors

 - your subtenants have up to date contact numbers for you or your lettings agent.

 - your subtenants know where the main stopcocks for water and gas and the main electric and fuse boards are located (and have any keys necessary to get at these services), and understand how they operate, so that they can deal promptly with emergency leaks and faults.
 Keep this information close to hand should you or your letting agent need to send anyone else to your flat in an emergency.

 We will not issue communal entrance fobs or information to your subtenants under any circumstances without your expressed permission in writing, and we will usually wish to contact you to confirm that any such requests are genuine.
 You will usually need to pay for additional keys or key fobs to get through communal main entrance doors.

 Finally, you have a legal duty to have an annual gas safety check carried out if you have subtenants in your property.
-You could be sent to prison if you ignore this and your subtenants are injured or killed as a result.
+You could face prosecution if you ignore this and your subtenants are injured or killed as a result.